-Here is a map of the public open spaces within the parish of Sandymoor and the details of who owns them or is responsible for the maintenance of them.
+Here is a map of the public open spaces that we currently own and maintain within the parish of Sandymoor.

 The dowry money is invested within a CCLA investment fund, from which we receive a quarterly dividend to pay for the maintenance of the land we own.
 Any funds received from this that are not spent on the maintenance will be reinvested into the fund to help grow it to protect against inflation so we can 'future-proof' the dowry and be able to maintain the land in perpetuity without having to raise the annual precept to cover the costs.